openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

   `code contributors`_
 * Abide by the `Open edX Code of Conduct
   <https://openedx.org/code-of-conduct/>`_
-* Be a core contributor for the repository in question who has demonstrated excellence in the role of core contributor.
+* Be a member of the `Core Contributor Program`_ with rights to the repository in question who has demonstrated excellence in the role of core contributor.
   From time-to-time, in the case of a strong candidate and project need, core contributor status and maintainer status may be conferred at the same time.
+* In the case of repos being moved into the `openedx GitHub organization`_, be an original maintainer of the code.

 Bootstrapping
 -------------